10am – 1pm

 There are wheelchair accessible toilets in the centre and the museum itself has wheelchair access.

 Groups need to be prebooked with a maximum of 20 per visit.
+We require two weeks advanced notice for group bookings.

 Cost from £2 per head.